c4ristian/netmonitor/readme.md

 # netmonitor

 ## What is it?
-This Python library provides various tools for monitoring and analysing network connections and traffic of this computer.
+This Python library provides tools network monitoring.

 ## Main Features
 The library offers [common](netmonitor/commons.py) functions, [notebooks](notebooks) and scripts.